marcosgz/esse-hooks/README.md

 # Esse Hooks Extension

-This gem is part of the [esse](https://github.com/marcosgz/esse) project.
+This gem is an internal component for the [esse](https://github.com/marcosgz/esse) project.
 It provides a plugin to add hooks to the [esse-active_record](https://github.com/marcosgz/esse-active_record) and [esse-sequel](https://github.com/marcosgz/esse-sequel) plugins.

 ## Installation